backdrop-contrib/cdn/README.txt

 A: See http://drupal.org/node/1483962#comment-5744830.

 Q: Why are old CDN Far Future URLs not working?
-A: Your Drupal site's private key or hash salt have changed.
+A: Your Backdrop site's private key or hash salt have changed.
 See https://www.drupal.org/node/1844786#comment-6832244 for details.

 No cookies should be sent to the CDN